-Formal Parent - Teacher Conferences occur during the 1st and 2nd marking period.
-A parent may request a conference at any time by contacting the teacher in advance and does not have to wait for the scheduled dates in the school calendar.
+Formal Parent - Teacher Conferences occur following the 1st and 2nd marking period.
+A parent may request a conference throughout the school year by contacting the teacher in advance and does not have to wait for the scheduled dates in the school calendar.